cults/craster/README.md

 # Craster

-Turn 3D models into PNGs.

-Rasterization thanks to JSC3D, browser emulation and captures thanks to PhantomJS.
+Turns 3D models into images.
+Accepts STL, OBJ and 3DS files and returns a PNG sprite image with 360° rotations.

 ## Usage